 So even if you haven’t been in touch with someone for a while and forgot to add them to your address book, the contact will be out of hiding and accessible.

-You can even run a Flashback on the accounts of people who have left the company – that takes care of the problem of valuable contact lists being lost ongoing.
+You can even run a ContactRescue on the accounts of people who have left the company – that takes care of the problem of valuable contact lists being lost ongoing.

 This all sounds great, but how do I make sure it’s going to be useful for my company?